Tribeoftech/holbertonschool-back-end/api/README.md

-HHEYYYYThis readme is for the API BROS AND CHICKS
+HEY!
+This readme is for the API BROS AND CHICKS